10 Things to do in Celle | Germany’s City of Half-Timbered Houses

 Afternoon:

-• Alter Provisor schnapps tasting & browse the shop
+• Alter Provisor schnapps tasting and a browse through the shop

-• Stroll through the Bauhaus neighborhood and/or Französischer Garten
+• Stroll through the Bauhaus quarter and the Französischer Garten

 Evening:

-• Early dinner at Thaers to try the raw roulade
+• Dinner at Thaers for the raw roulade

-• Evening walk along the Aller River, or check out the illuminated Kunstmuseum
+• Evening walk along the Aller River, or a look at the Kunstmuseum after dark when the façade does its thing

 Giant boar head mounted on the wall in Celle, Germany